Raw Produce Quality Grading Automation

 • Consistent grading standards that maintain buyer relationships

-• Data-driven quality improvements that support price premiums
+• Data-driven quality improvements and faster processing that support premium pricing

 • Reduced loss due to processing insights